 Tubercle Technology and wind turbines were made for each other.
 WhalePower’s first test of tubercles involved the creation of tubercled retrofits on a 10 meter Wenvor turbine.
-A new licensee is currently developing retrofits for a very large 2 megawatt turbine.
-Tests will be complete by 2018.
+Third Party testing demonstrated a large boost to Annual Energy Production.

 Tubercles allow turbines to overcome the three major limitations of wind power:

 - poor reliability when winds fall or fail